 My name is Dylan Gidney and I am an independent game developer from Nova Scotia.
 I have been designing games and writing stories for most of my life, and began developing games professionally in 2015 at the game development program at Nova Scotia Community College’s Truro campus.

 I first started playing video games before I was in school.
 My family rented a Nintendo 64 from a local rental store one night with Super Smash Bros. and Toy Story 2.
-My memory of playing Smash that night and Toy Story the next morning is cloudy, but it was an important event nonetheless.
+It was that night while playing Smash that my love of video games began.
 Over the next few years we continued to rent N64 games such as Ocarina of Time, Super Mario 64, Yoshi’s Story, Paper Mario, and Mario Party.
 After starting school, my family acquired an AOpen PC with Windows 98.
 Most of the games we got for it were Hasbro games from cereal boxes and games that my grandfather picked up from bargain bins.
 Most of these games were simple and easy to finish, but my sisters and I played them almost every day.
 They were fun and exciting.
 Each game presented us with a whole new world that we could enter and leave as we pleased.